kchen068/Command-RShell/README.md

 * Echo with any of the connectors "# ; || &&" will not execute properly due to the tokenizer.
 * "q" must be entered by itself when trying to exit.
 (Am not sure if the program had to handle "q" in a line of commands.
 (5/10/17 11:54pm)
 * Echo multiple words/sentences will sometimes result in the output: "Error: echo command not found"
+* When using file redirection you must have a space before and after the "<",">", and ">>".
+E.G.("cat > input.txt"  and " cat >> input.txt") not following this format may cause an error.

 LANGUAGE:
 ---